Gig Business

 Instagram is a great place to share visual content like photos or short videos from your gigs.
 We like to use our Instagram feed to highlight our members with their stunning photography and personal stories from those who have booked them.
 Get started with your Instagram business page with this resource guide.

-If you like to test your creativity in confined spaces, Twitter is the place to be!
-It’s great for sharing small snippets of information, but remember a Tweet’s lifespan is only about 15 minutes.
-You probably won’t be able to build an entire social media strategy on Twitter alone, but it’s a great supplement to keep your online presence strong and share bite-size content.
-Get started with the basics of using Twitter.
+If you like to test your creativity in confined spaces, X (formerly known as Twitter) is the place to be!
+It’s great for sharing small snippets of information, but remember, a message’s lifespan is only about 15 minutes.
+You probably won’t be able to build an entire social media strategy on X alone, but it’s a great supplement to keep your online presence strong and share bite-size content.
+Get started with the basics of using X.

 LinkedIn